FAQ

 Who is my Small Business Consultant (SBC)?

 WWBIC Small Business Consultants or SBCs are provided to all loan clients following the closing of your loan.
-Your assigned SBC may attend your loan closing or otherwise will contact you to schedule an initial site visit within 30 days.
+Your assigned SBC will attend your loan closing and work with you to schedule an initial site visit within 30 days.
 Please note some loan officers will require you to meet with your assigned SBC prior to disbursing funds beyond closing costs.

 WWBIC Small Business Consultant Directory